Toll Free Numbers: 1-888-414-6513 0-808-189-1052, All Other Countries - +27 21 791 0878

 Day 16: Moremi Game Reserve – Botswana

-During our drive, we hope to encounter the Big 5 (lion, leopard, elephant, buffalo, and rhinoceros), as well as other species such as cheetah, giraffe, zebras, various antelope, a rich variety of birdlife, and the park is particularly renowned for its leopards and endangered wild dogs.
-As the day draws to a close, we will return to camp to the colors of the setting sun.
+During our drive, we hope to encounter the Big 5 (lion, leopard, elephant, buffalo, and rhinoceros), as well as other species such as cheetah, giraffe, and zebra.
+The park also hosts a wide variety of birdlife, and is particularly renowned for its leopards and endangered wild dogs.
+As the day draws to a close, we will return to camp to the colours of the setting sun.

 • Meals: Breakfast, Lunch & Dinner

-Day 17: Khwai to Nata (Makgadigadi Pans) – Botswana
+Day 17: Khwai to Nata (Makgadikgadi Pans) – Botswana

 • Meals: Breakfast, Lunch & Dinner